HermiTech-LLC/.github/profile/README.md

 ## Collaborations and Insights
 - Keen on collaborating to create transformative models and network architectures.

-We invite those experienced in supervised and reinforcement learning models or multimodal systems to contribute to enhancing our [Evolutionary Model](https://github.com/HermiTech-LLC/SephsBIOME/tree/master/src/Sephs_GA).

 ## Connect With Us
 📫 **Connect on LinkedIn:**